 Another activity that keeps the hooligans busy for ages is a backyard tea party.
 For this tea party, we’ve used artificial flowers as well as real flowers from the garden, shells, pinecones and stones for the “ingredients”.
 What a fun way to explore and play!

 And lastly, to wrap up this collection of my favourite flower crafts and activities, we have 5 easy poppy crafts for kids to make.
 These poppies are perfect for Remembrance Day of course, but you could switch the red paint out for pink, purple and yellow to make flowers for any season.

 So many choices!

-I hope you’ll make some of our flowers with your toddlers and preschoolers!
+I hope you’ll make some of our flowers with your kids!
 And I hope you’ll try some of the playful learning activities too!

 More Spring Crafts for Kids:

 25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book all for $8.99!

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.